-Existing DH boilers in Denmark can burn wood-chips with up to 45-63% moisture content, depending on technology.
+Existing CHP and HOP boilers in Denmark can burn wood-chips with up to 45-63% moisture content, depending on technology.
 In 2014-2015, the actual moisture content was 40% in average, varying between 25 and 55% [1].
 Wood chips with high moisture content will often be mixed with dry wood chips.
+Smaller units use grate firing technology when firing wood chips, while some larger units uses a Circulating Fluidized Bed (CFB) or Bobbling Fluidized Bed (BFB) boiler technology.

 Other possible fuels are chipped energy crops (e.g. willow and poplar) and chipped park and garden waste.
 The fuel quality must be in focus.
 Small particles must be avoided as well as long thin pieces.
 High moisture content of e.g. willow will increase the level of CO and PAH, so either the willow must be low in moisture content or it must be mixed with other fuels.
 Willow is known to take up Cadmium from the soil and thus increasing the concentrations in ash.
 The amount of cadmium up take is depending on where the willow is grown.
 Poplar has been found to give problems in the boiler like "popcorn" in a combustion test.
 Chipped Park and garden waste must be of a good quality with low content of non-combustible materials, because of risks of blocking the grate [1].
-Difficult biomass residues are therefore often utilised in WtE facilities having available capacity.
+Impurities as plastic can classify the fuel as waste resulting in taxation of all the fuel.
+Difficult biomass residues are therefore often utilized in WtE facilities having available capacity.

 Wood pellets are made from wood chips, sawdust, wood shavings and other residues from sawmills and other wood manufacturers.
 Pellets are produced in several types and grades as fuels for electric power plants and DH (low grade), and homes (high grade).
 Pellets are extremely dense (up to the double of the density of the basic material) and can be produced with a low humidity content (below 5% for high grade products) that allows easy handling (incl. long-term storage) and to be burned with high combustion efficiencies.
 When humidified, pellets are prone to auto-ignition.
 When exposed to mechanical treatment like conveyer transportation the pellets may break (or disintegrate) and release dust; this dust is highly explosive and therefore constitute a serious hazard.
 Danish plants using wood pellets or -chips must ensure the sustainability of the fuel.
 Both the disintegration of wood chips in hammer mills and the subsequent drying require energy and this must come from non-fossil sources (e.g. the wood itself).
+Wood pellets are fired in larger CHP's with modified coal burners and mills.
+Coal ash is generally cofired with wood pellets by adding an amount of around 5% of the feed in order to absorb alkali metals and sulfur from the flue gas.
+Coal ash has a good effect on the slagging and fouling tendency as well as on the SCR catalyst efficiency and lifetime.

 Straw is a by-product from the growing of commercial crops, in North Europe primarily cereal grain, rape and other seed-producing crops.
-Straw is often delivered as big rectangular bales (Heston bales), typically approx. 5-700 kg each, from storages at the farms to the DH plants etc. during the year pursuant to concluded straw delivery contracts.
+Straw is often delivered as big rectangular bales (Hesston bales), typically approx. 500-750 kg each, or MIDI bales (400-800 kg each) from storages at the farms to the DH plants etc. during the year pursuant to concluded straw delivery contracts.
+MIDI bales are smaller, so transportation can be with 3 layers.
+However the density is higher.
+Not all plant have a system to handle these bales.

-The products from biomass CHP plants are electricity and heat as steam, hot (> 110° C) or warm (< 110° C) water.
+The products from biomass CHP plants are electricity and heat as steam, hot (> 110°C) or warm (< 110°C) water as district heat.